 The Council in completing its 2017/18 audited accounts made an estimated adjustment to a number of asset values as required by and agreed with the external auditors.
 A number of discrepancies were identified in relation to the Gross Internal Area (GIA) information which was available to the valuers.
 This information related to the internal size of a building and was used in the calculation of the associated building value.
 A selection of sizes where checked (re-measured in year) and the differences were included in the 2017/18 Statement of Accounts.
 When these adjustments were processed in detail through the Council's asset register the outputs were different to the figures as shown in the final 2017-18 Statement of Accounts.
-In net cost of services in the Comprehensive Income and Expenditure Statement there was a reduction in the decrease recognised in the Surplus/ Deficit on provision of Services of £12.560m but an increase in depreciation charged in year of £1.375m meaning expenditure reduced by £11.184m overall.
+In net cost of services in the Comprehensive Income and Expenditure Statement there was a reduction in the decrease recognised in year of £1.375m meaning expenditure reduced by £11.184m overall.
 Also as a result of theses changes there was a reduction in revaluation increases taken to the revaluation reserve of £7.221m, with corresponding adjustments in Other Comprehensive Income and Expenditure in the Comprehensive Income and Expenditure Statement and the Movement in Reserves Statement respectively.